lillekat/lillekat.github.io/index.md

 When there is no pandemic, the tables 2R01-2R12 will be reserved for Lille Kat events.
 We'll set up a main base on one of these tables.

+In these times we meet online, next event will presumably be held on the ScrollBar server.

 ### … are the problems?

 The problems for Lille Kat events are taken from [Open Kattis](https://open.kattis.com/contests/), typically grabbed from various programming contests.